 Use an applicator that is one half the size of the pipe's diameter.
-Use of an appropriately sized applicator ensure that adequate cement is applied.
-Natural bristle brushes or swabs are recomting hub depth.
-Using a pipe wrap as a straight edge mark the insertion depth plus 2" in a heavy continuous line around the circumference
+Use of an appropriately sized applicator will ensure that adequate cement is applied.
+Natural bristle brushes or swabs are recommended.
+Rollers are not recommended.

-Too small an applicator will not apply sufficient cement.
+• Too small an applicator will not apply sufficient cement.